Getting started growing your own food

 When you’re growing in a small space, you need to optimise the containers you use.
 They may need to be lighter in order to be moved around for access, or perhaps they need to be a certain shape to fit an awkward corner.

 Try to think about every surface as an opportunity for growth.
 Can balcony railings be used as upright supports to train climbing beans?
 Could you grow strawberry plants in rows of guttering on a narrow outside wall?
 If your bin store has a roof, can you add a planter to the top for shallow-rooting herbs and lettuce?
 You can even hang grow bags from hooks for potatoes, fruit and leafy veg.
+I recommend following Mark Ridsdill Smith @vertical_veg for great advice on container gardening.

 Grow what you actually like to eat